Combine Volunteering with an Educational Workshop and Get to Grips with Sustainable Farming Techniques

 - Accommodation and food.

-- Pickup from airport.
+- Pickup from the nearest town.

 - Pre-arrival welcome pack.